Colgan Air Flight 3407: Stick shaker

 Freezing temperatures made access to crash debris difficult.
 Portable heaters were used to melt ice left in the wake of the firefighting efforts.
-Human remains were carefully removed, and then finally identified, over a period of several weeks.
+Human remains were carefully removed and then finally identified over a period of several weeks with the assistance of forensic anthropology students.
 The cockpit had sustained the greatest impact force, while the main cabin was mostly destroyed by the ensuing fire.
 Passengers in the rear section were still strapped in their seats.

+Autopilot

-The autopilot was in control until it automatically disconnected when the stall-warning stick shaker activated.
-The NTSB found no evidence of severe icing conditions, which would have required the pilots to fly manually.
-Colgan recommended its pilots to fly manually in icing conditions, and required them to do so in severe icing conditions.
+The autopilot was under control until it automatically disconnected when the stall-warning stick shaker activated.
+The NTSB found no evidence of severe icing conditions that would have required the pilots to fly manually.
+Colgan recommended that its pilots fly manually in icing conditions and required them to do so in severe icing conditions.
 In December 2008, the NTSB issued a safety bulletin about the danger of keeping the autopilot engaged during icing conditions.
-Flying the plane manually was essential to ensure pilots would be able to detect changes in the handling characteristics of the airplane, which are warning signs of ice accumulation.
+Flying the plane manually was essential to ensure that pilots would be able to detect changes in the handling characteristics of the airplane, which are warning signs of ice accumulation.

-It was later determined that the stick shaker trigger had been set improperly and that the stick shaker should not have engaged at this point.
-After the captain reacted inappropriately to the stick shaker, the stick pusher activated.
-As designed, it pushed the nose down when it sensed a stall was imminent, but the captain again reacted improperly and overrode that additional safety device by pulling back again on the control column, causing the plane to stall and crash.
-Bill Voss, president of Flight Safety Foundation, told USA Today that it sounded like the plane was in "a deep stall situation".
+It was later determined that the stick shaker trigger had been set improperly, so when the stick shaker engaged, the aircraft was not actually in or near a stall condition.
+However, when the captain reacted inappropriately to the stick shaker by pulling the nose up, the aircraft entered an actual stall and the stick pusher activated.
+As designed, it pushed the nose down to recover from the stall, but the captain again reacted improperly and overrode the pusher by pulling back again on the control column, causing the plane to lose even more airspeed and control.
+Bill Voss, president of the Flight Safety Foundation, told USA Today that it sounded as though the plane was in "a deep stall situation."

+Pilot training

-On May 11, 2009, information was released about Captain Renslow's training record.
-According to an article in The Wall Street Journal, before joining Colgan, he had failed three "check rides", including some at Gulfstream International's training program, and "people close to the investigation" suggested that he might not have been adequately trained to respond to the emergency that led to the airplane's fatal descent.
-Investigators examined possible crew fatigue.
-The captain appeared to have been at Newark airport overnight, prior to the day of the 9:18 p.m. departure of the accident flight.
+On May 11, 2009, information about Renslow's training record was released.
+According to an article in The Wall Street Journal, before joining Colgan, he had failed three "check rides", including some at Gulfstream International's training program, and "people close to the investigation" suggested that he might not have been adequately trained to respond to the emergency.
+Investigators examined possible crew fatigue, as the captain appeared to have been at the Newark airport overnight prior to the day of the 21:18 departure of the accident flight.
 The first officer commuted from Seattle to Newark on an overnight flight.
 These findings during the investigation led the FAA to issue a "Call to Action" for improvements in the practices of regional carriers.

-Another press report said that the captain had failed five prior tests, and also alleged "flirtatious" conversation in the cockpit between the captain and the much younger first officer.